-The City's water conservation public education program is highly engaged in with the community and:
+The City's water conservation public education program is highly engaged in the community and:

-- Promotes conservation on the City's website under its Good and Green initiative; - Provides a means by which customers can conduct a home water audit from the City's website.
+- Promotes conservation under its Good and Green initiative.
+The City of Sunrise shares water conservation tips for customers on the City's website and in the Good and Green email newsletter which goes out to over 2,000 community members. - Water conservation education flyers are stocked at the City Hall information kiosk, posters are hung at each Utility Payment Center, and post are made via our social media platforms.
+Provides a means by which customers can conduct a home water audit from the City's website.
 The website has a typeable Water Audit Form pdf and computes the usage rate for the customer.
-This assists with helping to target one's conservation efforts; - Distributes conservation information in water billings; - Produces conservation education articles for the City's monthly magazine; - Promotes conservation through school outreach programs; - Participates in the Annual County-wide Water Matters Day event held in March at Treetops Park; - Participates in the FSAWWA's Drop Savers Water Conservation Poster Contest by engaging all schools who will participate throughout the entire water service area; and - Hosts a free annual Sunrise Earth Day Festival that includes educational booths, children's activities and a plant giveaway.
+This assists with helping to target one's conservation efforts; - Distributes conservation information in water billings; - Produces conservation education articles for the City's monthly magazine; - Promotes conservation through school outreach programs and career fair events; - Participates in the FSAWWA's Drop Savers Water Conservation Poster Contest by engaging all schools who will participate throughout the entire water service area; - Promotes water conservation at community events including: Broward County Water Matters Day, City of Sunrise Earth Day, Schools Career Days, National Night Out, Sunrise Cultural Festival, Sunrise Arts & Crafts Festival, and the Sunrise Back to School Roundup.
+Toilet leak detection tablets, and toilet tank bags are given out at these events along with print material to promote water conservation. - The City hosts "Gardening For Wildlife" Workshops to educate residents.